tiger1deF/proteinTools/docs/source/usage.rst

    myprot.ChEMBL
    myprot.PDB

-Residues can be queried by indexing as one would a list.
+Protein residues can be queried by indexing as one would a list.

 .. code-block:: python

    myprot[100:350]
    myprot[100]

-Residues and atoms can also be accessed via the .atoms and .residues method, which returns a series containing the properties.
+Residues and atoms can also be accessed via the .atoms and .residues method, which returns a series containing the properties of the residue.

 .. code-block:: python